 It is one of the most incredible places that I have ever been.

 Every time I visit Paris, I visit this place.

 If you asked me when to visit Paris,

-One of the most beautiful faces of all time.
+One of the most free and open faces of time,

 He is an amazingly talented musician.

 We happened to be in Paris at the same time,